SRSG-Workshops/spreadsheets/_episodes/03-dates-as-data.md

     =A1-2

 Excel returns an error, because it is incapable of understanding that dates existed prior to 1 January 1900.
-This is, of course, a huge problem for historians (and many other researchers)!
+This poses a huge problem for storing historical data!

 > ## Note on adding and subtracting dates and times
 > Adding months and years to a date is slightly trickier than adding days because we need to make